-2.5 Exceptional costs
+2.5 Non-recurring costs

 Costs which are material either because of their size or their nature, are highlighted separately on the face of the consolidated statement of profit or loss.
-The separate reporting of exceptional costs helps provide a better picture of the Group's underlying performance.
-Items which may be included within the exceptional category include, inter alia, acquisition and restructuring costs and other particularly significant or unusual items.
+The separate reporting of these costs helps provide a better picture of the Group's underlying performance.
+Items which may be included within this category include, inter alia, acquisition and restructuring costs and other particularly significant or unusual items.

-Exceptional items are excluded from the headline profit measures used by the Group and are highlighted separately in the consolidated statement of profit or loss as management believe that they need to be considered separately to gain an understanding of the underlying profitability of the trading businesses.
+Non-recurring items are excluded from the headline profit measures used by the Group and are highlighted separately in the consolidated statement of profit or loss as management believe that they need to be considered separately to gain an understanding of the underlying profitability of the trading businesses.